Seaton - Grange

 The employment landscape in Seaton - Grange shows performance that lags behind national averages across key labour market indicators

 In June 2025, 9,404 residents were employed while the unemployment rate was 0.2% higher than Greater Adelaide's rate of 4.0%.
 Workforce participation was lower at 58.5%, compared to Greater Adelaide's 61.7%.
-Key industries for employment among residents include health care & social assistance, retail trade, and construction.
-The area shows significant specialization in transport, postal & warehousing with an employment share of 1.4 times the regional level.
+Key industries for employment among residents are health care & social assistance, retail trade, and construction.
+The area shows strong specialization in transport, postal & warehousing with an employment share of 1.4 times the regional level.

 Frequently Asked Questions - Employment